 The failing report card of American education is troubling for most every American.
 Who fails to see the connection between our investment in education and our success as a people?
 Who believes there is no relation between personal achievement and a quality education - an education that teaches creative and critical thinking skills and a respect for lifelong learning?

 Where can we best make a difference in our future?

-The Green Party maintains that access to quality education for all Americans is the difference that will lead to a strong and diverse community.
-The Green Party seeks fundamental change in our priorities at the national and local levels, within the public and private sectors, in the classroom and at home, to make education our first priority.
+The Green Party maintains that restoring community is central to expanded opportunity, and access to quality education for all Americans is the difference that will lead to a strong and diverse community.
+The Green Party seeks fundamental change in our priorities, at the national and local levels, within the public and private sectors, in the classroom and at home, to make education our first priority.

 1. Greens support EDUCATIONAL DIVERSITY.
-We hold no dogma absolute, continually striving for truth in the realm of ideas.
-We open ourselves - consciously and intuitively - to truth and beauty in the world of nature.
+We do not hold any dogma absolute.
+We believe we must continually strive for truth in the realm of ideas.
+We open ourselves, consciously and intuitively to truth and beauty in the world of nature.
 We view learning as a lifelong process to which all people have an equal right.

 2. Education starts with CHOICE and within public education we believe in broad choices.
-"Magnet schools," "Site-based Management," "Schools within Schools," alternative models and parental involvement are ways in which elementary education can be changed to make a real difference in the lives
+"Magnet Schools", "Site-Based Management", "Schools within Schools", alternative models and parental involvement are ways in which elementary education can be changed to make a real difference in the lives of our children.
+CURRICU-LUM should focus on SKILLS, both basic skills that serve as a solid foundation for higher learning, and exploratory approaches that expand horizons, for example, distance learning, "interactive" education, computer proficiencies, perspectives that bring an enriched awareness of nature ("biological literacy"), intercultural experiences, and languages.